HACManchester/membership-system/resources/polices/member-agreement.md

 On the signup desk as you come in, you'll find a holder of fobs and welcome leaflets.
 Choose a fob, then follow the instructions to add the fob to your account.

 You'll need to enter this ID into the membership system in order to link the fob to your account.
 This is easy - when it arrives:

 - Click "Your Membership" in the left hand menu
 - Click "Edit" in the top right
 - Enter your key fob ID in the "Key Fob" section
 - Click save.

-**⚠️ Your fob will not work until you have completed this induction, and your first payment has gone through.**

 -----